 Nothing evokes the imagination of deep jungles and unexplored tropical wildernesses more than Borneo.
 The word itself conjures up dreamlike images of undiscovered head hunting tribes with blowpipes and wild orang utans swinging in the treetop canopies, and yet nothing dispels those images as quickly or rewards them as fully as Borneo.

-Borneo boasts one of the largest and most bio diverse and species rich equatorial rainforests in the world, a small fact that gets lost on most visitors as they come face to face with one of the planets most stunning natural gardens.
+Borneo boasts one of the largest, most bio diverse and species rich equatorial rainforests in the world, a few small facts that get lost on most visitors as they come face to face with one of the planets most stunning natural gardens.
 Borneo is actually the third largest non continental island in the world that is actually split up into three parts, Sabah and Sarawak which are in the Malaysian part of the island, then Kalimantan on the Indonesian side of Borneo.
 The sultanate of Brunei is a separate country that sits in between Sabah and Sarawak.

 Sabah is a tropical paradise par excellence.
 A haven for wildlife of every size and description and pristine ecosystems that defy facileness, from dark, steamy jungles to tranquil, technicolour coral reefs and imposing mountain tops, where everywhere you turn seemingly part of a picture perfect high definition nature documentary.
 It holds some of Borneo’s absolute must see attractions and some of the world’s most beautiful natural hotspots.
 Despite this, or perhaps because of it, there is a strong tourist infrastructure in Sabah.
 Some say that Sbah has become too touristy, with parts almost like a theme park Borneo attraction rather than the real thing.
 As a result of this it will be necessary to plan ahead in Sabah as unfortunately for some attractions an organised tour is necessary as it is either illegal or impossible to attempt independently, but it is still worth it.
 It is still possible to see Sabah independently, it just takes more hard work and perseverance than normal.
 From world class diving in Sipidan to Malaysia’s highest peak Mount Kinabalu, Sabah rewards the intrepid traveller willing to put up with the red tape and bureaucracy of permits and visa restrictions with a trip they will never forget.